Update to Sponsor Guidance March 2026

 New ‘eligible role’ requirement

 The introduction of the “eligible role” requirement represents the most substantive change within the March 2026 sponsor guidance.
 It reframes how the Home Office assesses whether a role can be sponsored and brings together multiple compliance elements into a single, broader test.
-Sponsors are now expected to demonstrate not only that a role meets the Immigration Rules, but that it is credible, accurately defined and appropriate within the context of the business.
+Sponsors are now expected to show that the role exists, is accurately described on the CoS, meets route requirements and wider pay and working time rules, and is appropriate to the organisation’s business model, plan and scale.

 What is an ‘eligible role’?